NoahStolk/DevilDaggersAssetEditor/ReadMe.md

 ## Changelog

+#### 0.x.x.x - To Be Released

+- Implemented shader, model, and texture compression.
+Features such as compressing and using mod files for "dd" and "core" are now available and functional.

 #### 0.3.3.0 - September 23, 2019

 - Created progress bar for lengthy tasks such as compressing and extracting.